 External direct expenses are comprised of costs paid to outside parties for clinical development, product development and discovery research.
-Clinical development costs are comprised of costs to conduct and manage clinical trials related to Soliris and other product candidates.
-Product development costs, which historically relate primarily to Soliris, are those incurred in performing duties related to pre- and post-approval manufacturing development and regulatory functions.
-Discovery research costs are incurred in conducting laboratory studies and performing preclinical research for other uses of Soliris and other product candidates.
+Clinical development costs are comprised of costs to conduct and manage clinical trials related to eculizumab and other product candidates.
+Product development costs are those incurred in performing duties related to pre- and post-approval manufacturing development and regulatory functions.
+Discovery research costs are incurred in conducting laboratory studies and performing preclinical research for other uses of eculizumab and other product candidates.
 Clinical development costs have been accumulated and allocated to each of our programs, while product development and discovery research costs have not been allocated.